 Back with Clark, he manages to fly up and absorb enough sunlight in order to regain his full strength.
 Afterwards, he heads right back down as the heat from the re-entry burns away his clothes.
 Despite that, he heads right for Lobo while the green alien escapes.
 Kent manages to fake out the bounty hunter by stopping in time before taking him out with a single punch.
 Afterwards, he carries his defeated foe to approving applause.

 We then cut to several days later at the Daily Planet as Perry tells his staff that they still don’t have any information about the two aliens that recently popped up.
 As such, he doesn’t want them covering the “Flying Man” (or as Lois has called him: Superman) anymore.
 Instead, he wants his reporters to focus on the otherworldly beings.
 Afterwards, Clark talks to Lois about an interview that she’s supposed to have with Superman.
 She says that she’s purposefully skipping it with the intent of employing her Power Move upon him, hoping that he’ll get impatient before asking to reschedule and be willing to answer whatever she asks of him.
 As they ride the elevator down towards the main floor, Kent asks her if Superman attempts to deny it, to which Lane says that she’ll already know the truth by then since she’s presently on her way to interview Lobo.
-In the end, she intends on writing an Pulitzer-winning exposé that covers her “revelatory takedown of the alien who calls himself the Superman”.
+In the end, she intends on writing a Pulitzer-winning exposé that covers her “revelatory takedown of the alien who calls himself the Superman”.

 We then cut to sometime later in Smallville as Clark visits his parents and talks about his superheroic persona causing some tension amongst the humans.
 He also says that sooner or later, he’ll be asked where he came from & why he was sent here and he’s afraid that he won’t have the proper answers for those questions.
 Not to mention, Lois is in the middle of creating her exposé.
 Jonathan then reminds him that “the world is dangerous and unforgiving”.
 As such, he’ll only have two options to work with: either confront this problem or attempt to lay low.
 Either way, both decisions will come with their own set of consequences.
 As such, Clark gets told that he’ll have to make the choice himself and face the drawbacks that come with it.